 Steps to becoming an ethics teacher

 - Submit an online application

-- Successfully complete the interview and approval process
+- Successfully complete the interview (by phone or in-person) and approval process

 - Obtain the required Primary Ethics criminal history check and a Working with Children Check